Parliamentary Under-Secretary of State for Scotland

 The Parliamentary Under-Secretary of State for Scotland is a junior ministerial post (of Parliamentary Under-Secretary of State rank) in the Government of the United Kingdom, supporting the Secretary of State for Scotland.
 The post is also known as Deputy Secretary of State for Scotland.

+History

 The post was first established as the Parliamentary Under-Secretary for Health for Scotland in 1919, before becoming the Parliamentary Under-Secretary of State for Scotland in 1926.
 Additional Parliamentary Under-Secretary posts were added in 1940 and 1951, and a Minister of State post was established in 1951.
 In 1969–70, one of the Under-Secretary posts was replaced by an additional Minister of State.
 From 1974 to 1979, there were two Ministers of State and three Under-Secretaries, reverting to one Minister of State in 1979.
 In 1997, the second Minister of State post was reinstated, and a fourth Under-Secretary post was briefly added from August 1998.

 Following devolution in 1999, the number of ministers was reduced.
-There are currently two Under-Secretaries to support the Secretary of State, and there is no Minister of State.
+There is currently one Under-Secretary to support the Secretary of State, and there is no Minister of State.